 - Witnesses who shall give testimony singularly and in the absence of other witnesses and leave the committee meeting room immediately upon completion of their testimony.

-- In domestic violence, dating violence, stalking, and sexual harassment or misconduct cases, both the complainant and the accused may have one support person present during these proceedings.
+- In sexual harassment cases not covered by the College’s Title IX and Sexual Harassment Policy, both the complainant and the accused may have one support person present during these proceedings.
 Both parties must provide the name of the support person at least three days prior to the hearing.
 A support person may only serve as an observer and may not participate unless requested to do so by the person(s) designated to conduct the hearing.

 - The hearing will be tape-recorded.
 Tapes will become the property of the College.
-All tapes will be filed in the office of the Vice President for Student Affairs and Enrollment Management.
+All tapes will be filed in the office of the Vice President for Student Affairs.
 The committee shall have the authority to adopt supplementary rules of procedure consistent with this policy.

 - The committee shall have the authority to render written advisory opinions concerning the meaning and application of this policy.